karlmdavis/ansible-role-jenkins2/README.md

     # Configure security to use Jenkins-local accounts.
     - name: Configure Security
       shell:
-        # We use a HEREDOC to pass in a templated Groovy script.
-Note the CLI
+        # We use a here document to pass in a templated Groovy script.
-        # command at the end uses an "=" sign, specifying that Jenkins' CLI
-        # will read the Groovy script from STDIN.
         cmd: |
           cat <<EOF |
           // These are the basic imports that Jenkin's interactive script console